 Britta Jensen has taught Italian at the high school and college level for more than nine years.
 She has an MA in Italian from CUNY, Hunter College and studied at the University of Pescara, Italy.
 She has lived in Torino and Perugia, Italy where she worked as a teacher, translator and interpreter.
 Prior to teaching, she worked at Wine Spectator magazine which specializes in wine, food, travel and lifestyle news.
 She travels to Italy regularly, to all the regions, and considers Italy her second home.
 In her free time, she travels, reads, studies languages, skis, bikes, swims and enjoys the great outdoors.

 Vanessa DiMaggio has taught Italian at the college level for six years.
-She holds two MA’s in Italian from both Florida State University and the University of Pennsylvania.
-She is currently finishing her PhD and is writing her dissertation on Dante’s use of historical sources in the Divina Commedia.
+She holds a PhD and an MA in Italian from the University of Pennsylvania and an MA in Italian from Florida State University.
+Her PhD dissertation was on Dante’s use of historical sources in the Divina Commedia.
 She has traveled all over Italy and has lived in Rome, Turin and Milan, where she researched in the archive of the Biblioteca Trivulziana.
 Prior to studying Italian, she worked as a journalist at several magazines, including Men’s Health, Real Simple and Cooking Light.
 In her free time she likes to hike, camp, travel and eat her way through all the best restaurants in the city.

 Beginner Level Italian Classes